adamshostack/conflictmodeling/README.md

 ## Frame

-In 2018, it is very obvious that there are many problems with the way people behave online, which various people have approached with names like "social threat modeling," or "conflict modeling."
+It is very obvious that there are many problems with the way people behave online, which various people have approached with names like "social threat modeling," or "conflict modeling."
 This site is intended as a frame for thinking about and collaborating around